"Supreme Court Revives Havana Docks Suit Against Cruise Lines Use of Cuban Port”

 Our faculty members are among the most cited law faculty in the nation, appearing in print, online, and on-air, in world-renowned media outlets.
 But first and foremost, each faculty member is devoted to teaching.

-Jonathan Turley wrote for FOX News.
+Jonathan Turley wrote this article for Fox News.

 Our faculty are leading scholars and practitioners—experts whose experience and passion for teaching shape the study and practice of law.
 Learn more about publications and other work written by our faculty.